 The amendments clarify that an entity applies PFRS 9 to long-term interests in an associate or joint venture to which the equity method is not applied but that, in substance, form part of the net investment in the associate or joint venture (long-term interests).
-This clarification is relevant because it implies that the expected credit loss model in PFRS 9 applies to such long-term interests associate and joint venture, the amendments will not have an impact on its consolidated financial statements.
+This clarification is relevant because it implies that the expected credit loss model in PFRS 9 applies to such long-term interests.